sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # 3 Design
 ## 3.1 Overview
 There are three players in the event framework.
-Applications, which raises events; an Event consumer to receive updates whenever an application raises an event and a set of event receivers for each NBI type.
+Producers, which raises events; a consumer to receive and process them as they are raised and a set of receivers one for each NBI type.

 Applications act as producers of events.